cravies/GP-EMaL/README.md

 Done:

-In Alpha:
+In Testing:
-* Runtime
+* Runtime optimisation
+* Functional (dictionary) complexity

+Abandoned:
-* Tikhonov regularisation
+* Tikhonov regularisation (smoothing)
-* Dictionary complexity

-Unimplemented
-* Tree skewness

 # How to: